eegli/protogen/readme.md

 ### How does it do it?

-This project builds a temporary Docker container with all the binaries, then uses the local (i.e., host) `.proto` files for code generation finally copies the generated files back to the host.
+This project builds a temporary Docker container with all the binaries, then uses the local (i.e., host) `.proto` files for code generation and finally copies the generated files back to the host.

 ### Usage